-In connection with the formation of the joint venture, Bell Atlantic and the joint venture entered into a transitional services agreement pursuant to which Bell Atlantic will provide the joint venture with services necessary to ensure a smooth transition of the business to the joint venture.
-In addition, we and the joint venture entered into a services agreement pursuant to which we will provide the joint venture with certain services.
+In connection with the formation of the Proposed BAM JV, BAM and the Proposed BAM JV are expected to enter into a transitional services agreement pursuant to which BAM will provide the Proposed BAM JV with services necessary to ensure a smooth transition of the business to the Proposed BAM JV.
+In addition, we and the Proposed BAM JV are expected to enter into the services agreement pursuant to which we will provide the Proposed BAM JV with certain services.